 In part I of Active Directory Users and Computers, we introduced the Active Directory Users and Computers (ADUC) snap-in.
 We also saw a list of tasks an administrator can perform from the ADUC console and described how to perform a few basic tasks.
-In this part, we will look at some advanced tasks that will come in handy for an administrator managing users, computers, and other objects in Active Directory.
+In this part, we will look at some Active Directory advanced features that will come in handy for an administrator managing users, computers, and other objects.

 Advanced Settings in ADUC